 ‘A STEM initiative focussing on addressing Australia’s shortage of scientists and engineers.
 Students compete in teams of up to six students to design, produce, test & evaluate their prototypes’.
 Registration form available here.

-Registration usually opens in February and closes early in March.
-Regional Competitions are held in May and the National event in June.
+Regional Competitions are usually held in May and the National event in June.
 Exact dates will be supplied once these are advised.

 Australian International Model Solar Challenge